-Best Luxury Hotels In Sapporo
+Best Luxury Hotels in Sapporo

 This Japanese city first appeared on international tourists’ radar as the host of the 1972 Olympic Winter Games.
 Set on the northern island of Hokkaido, it boasts some excellent ski runs and jumps and hosts an annual Snow Festival with impressive ice sculpting.
 But the island’s capital is also known for its ramen and breweries; you can learn more about the latter at the Sapporo Beer Museum, followed by tastings of local brews in the beer garden.
 You’ll also find hot springs close by, thanks to Sapporo’s mountainous geography.